xiaowang1516/NightSurveillance/README.md

 ### **Citation**
-Please kindly cite our paper if NightSurveillance if helpfull for your own work:
+Please kindly cite our paper if NightSurveillance is helpful to your own work.

 bib: